 What is Visual Impairment?

 Refractive errors are vision problems that happen when the shape of the eye keeps you from focusing well and it is the major cause of vision loss around the world.
 A clouding or loss of transparency of the lens in the human eye as a result of tissue breakdown and protein clumping.
-There are many causes of cataracts, including aging, cortisone medication, trauma, diabetes, and other diseases.
+There are many causes of cataracts, including ageing, cortisone medication, trauma, diabetes, and other diseases.
 Cataracts affect most people during their old age.
 Symptoms include double or blurred vision and sensitivity to light and glare.

-Solution to the Vision Impairment:
+Solutions to the Vision Impairment

 - In fact, blind people are now able to read and write.
 It is a system of writing for the blind that uses characters made up of raised dots which are called as the Braille.
 Knowledge is the key to living with low vision or blindness.
-People with low vision can enhance their quality of life by learning which optical and non-optical aids can help them, and by integrating strategies for dealing with the visual impairment into daily life.The low vision aids are classified into two types; Optical Aids and Non-Optical Aids.
+People with low vision can enhance their quality of life by learning which optical and non-optical aids can help them, and by integrating strategies for dealing with the visual impairment into daily life.
+Low vision aids are classified into two types; Optical Aids and Non-Optical Aids.

-Low Vision Aids – Optical Aids:
+Low Vision Aids – Optical Aids

-Optical aids for low vision can range from reading glasses, magnifiers to small telescopes depending on the severity of visual impairment.
+Optical aids for low vision can range from reading glasses, and magnifiers to small telescopes depending on the severity of visual impairment.
 Such devices differ from the reading glasses or the magnifying glasses that we are familiar with.
-Low vision devices are never all purpose devices and are built with a very specific use in mind.
-We should think of the low vision optical aids as specific where one device may be used for reading a mail, another for watching movies, and yet another for seeing menus at a restaurant.
+Low vision devices are never all-purpose devices and are built with a very specific use in mind.
+We should think of the low vision optical aids as specific tools where one device may be used for reading a mail, another for watching movies, and yet another for seeing menus at a restaurant.

 The optical low vision aids are mostly powerful lenses that magnify objects so that people with visual impairment can see them clearly.
-These lenses may come in the form of spectacles for reading books or in form of a telescope for viewing far away objects.
+These lenses may come in the form of spectacles for reading books or in the form of a telescope for viewing far away objects.
 Sometimes such lenses are also mounted on the spectacles to give the device a degree of versatility.

-Stay tuned with Byju’s to learn more about Optical Low Vision Aids, lenses in optics and much more.
+Stay tuned with BYJU’S to learn more about Optical Low Vision Aids, lenses in optics and much more.